m-burst/flake8-pytest-style/README.md

 variable `pytest-parametrize-names-type`.

 * `PT007 wrong values type in @pytest.mark.parametrize, expected {expected_type}`
+The expected type of the list of rows is controlled by the configuration variable `pytest-parametrize-values-type`.
+The expected type of each row in case of multiple arguments is controlled by the configuration variable `pytest-parametrize-values-row-type`.

 * `PT008 use return_value= instead of patching with lambda`
 e.g. `mocker.patch('target', return_value=7)` is OK,